zeroknowledgediscovery/zedwiki/coap.md

 + make sure they get reviews of classes.
 + off a year from the norm.
-+ have yoyr department explain that.
++ have your department explain that.
++ WHY NOT TEACHING FROM YEAR 1

+# Timeline

+Late august early september